 That comment pierced my heart because I really did desire to be present to him and had hijacked the conversation.
 We weren’t able to continue then; my husband was too frustrated, and I was hurt and a bit shell-shocked.
 But that day his words haunted me, so I committed to change.
 Every time we talked, I practiced emptying my mind of my own agenda or any thoughts competing with truly listening to my husband.
 I trained myself to give him my undivided attention.
 It wasn’t easy at first.
 It’s amazing how often we are preparing what we want to say rather than listening.
 But I persevered and what happened next was incredible.

 Being Mindful and Present in Relationship

-The better I got at being fully present, showing genuine interest and being attentive to where my husband wanted to take the conversation, the more he opened up.
-And the more he felt heard and valued, the more remarkable our conversations.
+The better I got at being fully present, showing genuine interest, and being attentive to where my husband wanted to take the conversation, the more he opened up.
+And the more he felt heard and valued, the more remarkable our conversations were.
 Taking accountability for my bad habits created a bridge that became stronger every day, making our communication flow easier and conflicts dissolve much faster.

 Take time to understand each other’s perspectives and opinions.
 And not just opinions, but how the ideas were formed.
 Explore what might be outdated, perhaps leftover from family lore.
 Allow yourself to be influenced, even profoundly impacted by your spouse.
 Reserve time and energy to work through conflicts and don’t stop until you both feel heard.
 The richness and beautiful connection is well worth the effort!